isomerpages/govtech-stp/_work-pass-holder-lane/00a-wphl-overview.md

 For:
 - Existing work pass holders who are Malaysians or Malaysia permanent residents and entering Singapore by land, employers can sponsor their entry under the [Periodic Commuting Arrangement (PCA)](/pca/overview).
 - All other pass holders, including those on In-Principle Approval, Dependant's Pass, Long Term Visit Pass and Letter of Consent, must continue to obtain [MOM's entry approval](https://www.mom.gov.sg/covid-19/requirements-to-bring-pass-holders-into-singapore) to enter Singapore.

+## Border and Health Requirements

+For Work Pass Holders entering Singapore, please ensure you take note of the border and health measures for entering Singapore found [here](health/overview).